PavanRangani/docs/docs/prd/chat/chat-notification.md

   - From Chat tab of the Task.
 This is done Auto when user opens Chat tab of any task.
   - From Notification dialog
   - From My Chat page

-## Mark All as Read

-- Provides a way to Mark all notifications as read from Chat notification dialog
-- On click, all notifications in dialog will be marked as read and it will be removed from the dialog.